emanbuc/keithley-2450-EIS/docs/EIS-for-batteries.md

 ## Programming Keithley 2450

-Keithley  2450 can be operated using one the supported remote command interface, running  a script from onboard Script Manager application or from interactive front panel interface.
-The Script Manager application can load and execute TSP script files from external storage unit connected to the USB port or from the internal memory.
+Keithley  2450 can be operated using one the supported remote command interface, loading and running a script locally with the  _Script Manager_ or from the front panel interface.
+The Script Manager can save, load and execute script files from an external storage unit connected to the USB port or from the internal memory.

-### Remote Controlled Operations

-In remote operation mode a computer (controller) is programmed to send sequences of commands to an instrument.
-The controller orchestrates the actions of the instrumentation.

-The controller is typically programmed to request measurement results from the instrumentation and make test sequence decisions based on those measurements.
-Keithley 2450 support GPIB, SCPI, and TSP command set fro remote controlled operation.

 ## The Test Script Processor (TSP®)